hh-com/formdata/README.md

 # Contao formdata

-Save all frontend form fields in the database.
+Save all frontend form fields in the database..

 Tested in Contao 3 and Contao 4.4